Rationality of Euler-Chow series and finite generation of Cox rings: Transcendental Euler-Chow Series

 \subsection{Elliptic fibration}

-The purpose of this subsection is to prove that $E^1(X)$ is transcendental for some elliptic fibration. \begin{thmm}[\thmref{THM002}] $E^1(X)$ is transcendental in the following cases: \begin{enumerate} \item $X$ is the blow-up of $\mathbb{P}^2$ at a finite set $\Lambda$, where $\Lambda$ contains the intersection of two general cubic curves.
+The purpose of this subsection is to prove that $E^1(X)$ is transcendental for some elliptic fibration. \begin{thmm}[Theorem \ref{THM002}] $E^1(X)$ is transcendental in the following cases: \begin{enumerate} \item $X$ is the blow-up of $\mathbb{P}^2$ at a finite set $\Lambda$, where $\Lambda$ contains the intersection of two very general cubic curves.